SeanJanis/seed-angular-node-bootstrap/README.md

 Originally setup by [Brian Ford](http://briantford.com/blog/angular-express.html).
 Forked to add support for [Bootstrap 3.0](http://getbootstrap.com/), [Animate.css](http://daneden.me/animate/) and [Google SPDY](https://github.com/indutny/node-spdy) dependencies.
-NOTE: SPDY requires SSL (i.e. https://localhost:3000/) and I've provided test keys which are used for testing.
-In production, you'll want to generate more authoritative keys.
+NOTE: SPDY requires SSL (i.e. https://localhost:3000/) and I've provided example keys which are used for testing.
+In production, you'll want to generate more authoritative keys :)

 Start an awesome app with AngularJS on the front, Express + Node on the back.
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want